hu-dwim/hu.dwim.sdl/README.md

 1. When needed, it can invoke [c2ffi](https://github.com/rpav/c2ffi) to process a C header file and emit a c2ffi spec file (a json file) that contains every detail needed to generate an FFI for a given platform.
-But yours truely has run this phase, and checked in the resulting spec files into the [c2ffi-spec/](c2ffi-spec/) directory.
+But yours truly has run this phase, and checked in the resulting spec files into the [c2ffi-spec/](c2ffi-spec/) directory.
 This way users don't need to have a working c2ffi executable, nor the SDL dev headers installed.